-So as some of you may already know, applying for a Schengen Visa can be such a hassle — but it’s never an impossible task to be granted one!
-My first ever Schengen application was actually to the Embassy of Belgium, so I might as well help you guys out if you’re also planning on getting a similar one.
+As some of you may already know, applying for a Schengen Visa can be such a hassle — but it’s never an impossible task to be granted one!
+My first Schengen application was actually to the Embassy of Belgium, so I might as well help you guys out if you’re also planning on getting a similar one.
 Let’s go and make your Europe dreams come true!
+(Belgium Schengen Visa)

 But first, some disclaimers…